ZippyPixel/Burger-Restaurant/README.md

     3. if you encounter error when comitting to github --> most probable reason is that your code does not meet our standards.
 Please fix the linting errors in that case.

-    4. react-dnd needs to installed
+    4. react-dnd needs to be installed